How to Become a Marketing Manager

 As a Marketing Manager is responsible for the general overseeing of the Marketing Department, it is also up to them to manage the marketing budget.
 For budget management you will need to have sound reasoning skills coupled with a good mathematical brain.
 You must be confident dealing with numbers and delegating budgets to various campaigns or individuals within your department.
 You must also be able to keep track and report on the expenditure for your department.

 Marketing Managers usually sit at the head, or deputy head, of the Marketing Department.
 Therefore it will be the responsibility of this individual to set deadlines both for themselves but also for others under their jurisdiction.
 You will need to be a hyper-organised person with the ability to meet deadlines even under high pressure situations.

 |Junior Marketing Manager||Marketing Manager||Head of Marketing|

-Here at Fish4jobs, we have hundreds of jobs on-site within the Marketing Industry.
-Take a look at our listings here.
+Search and apply for the latest Marketing Manager roles on Fish4jobs today.
 You can filter your search using our location, salary band and contract type settings.